Ayo Oritsejafor Opens Up About Battle With Cancer: “I Was in Pain and Laughing, Nobody Knew”

 Pastor Ayo Oritsejafor shares more

 He further shared that he spent months on treatment and bed rest, but later began to recover.
-At some point, he could not breathe properly and had to be rushed back to the hospital.
+At some point, he said he could not breathe properly and had to be rushed back to the hospital.

 According to him, doctors later discovered a serious infection, but said they had no known medication for it at the time.